 To keep senior management and the board abreast of market perception and concerns, the investor relations team provides regular updates on analyst consensus estimates and views.
 On an annual basis, a more comprehensive update is presented, which includes updates and analysis of the shareholder register, highlights of key shareholder engagements for the year as well as market feedback.

-For further details on Sembcorp's communications with its shareholders, please see the Investor Relations chapter of this annual report.
+For further details on Sembcorp's communications with its shareholders, please see the Investor Relations chapter on pages 128 and 129 of this annual report.

 Dividend policy